 The "Promoting Responsible End-of-Life Management of Electric Vehicle Batteries Act" establishes a framework for managing electric vehicle batteries at the end of their life cycle in New Mexico.
-It introduces new definitions such as "battery provider," "secondary handler," and "specialized battery recycler," and prohibits the disposal of propulsion batteries in landfills.
-The bill mandates that batteries be managed through a hierarchy prioritizing reuse, repair, and remanufacturing before recycling.
-It outlines the responsibilities of stakeholders involved in battery management and includes reporting requirements to ensure compliance with environmental regulations.
+It introduces new definitions such as "battery provider," "secondary handler," and "specialized battery recycler," while prohibiting the disposal of propulsion batteries in landfills.
+The bill mandates that batteries be managed through a hierarchy prioritizing reuse, repair, and recycling, and outlines the responsibilities of stakeholders to ensure proper handling and reporting of spent batteries.
+Additionally, it amends the Hazardous Waste Act to include provisions for the treatment and management of propulsion batteries, requiring permits for treatment and establishing penalties for violations.

 Statutes affected: TP substitute: 74-4-3, 74-4-4